The Film Academy announces the short films shortlisted for the Goya in the categories of animation, documentary and fiction

 Neetu, directed and produced by Carlos Caro

-Our Life as Refugee Children in Europe, directed by Silvia Venegas Venegas; and produced by Juan Antonio Moreno Amador and Silvia Venegas Venegas
+Our lives as refugee children in Europe, directed by Silvia Venegas Venegas; and produced by Juan Antonio Moreno Amador and Silvia Venegas Venegas

 Suddenly, the night, directed by Cristina Bodelón Maceiras and Ignacio de Vicente Bueno; produced by Cristina Bodelón